cdnnnn/cdn/file.md

 // Font scaling: `.datasets` sets a single base font-size.
 All descendant
 // font-sizes are expressed in `em` (relative to that base), so bumping
 // `.datasets`'s font-size (e.g. on wide screens) scales the whole component
-// proportionally from one place.
+// proportionally from one place — same convention as Sidebar, Providers,
+// and Model Catalog.
 // ===========================================================================

 $ink:      #14161B;